New Christmas Movies & TV Series on Netflix for 2020 - What's on Netflix

 Runtime: 98 mins

 Dolly Parton isn’t a stranger to Netflix having premiered her big TV series, Heartstrings last year on Netflix.
-Now, she along with her production company are back with a new Christmas adventure.
+Now, she and her production company are back with a new Christmas adventure.

 The Princess Switch: Switched Again (2020)